On large-scale dynamos with stable stratification and the application to stellar radiative zones: Introduction

-The aim of this paper is to assess the viability of the MSC effect as a novel dynamo mechanism to explain large-scale magnetic field generation in the stellar context.
-The primary difficulty is the generally unknown effect of stable stratification on large-scale dynamo mechanisms, particularly in the extreme parameter regimes of high magnetic Reynolds number and strong stable stratification.
+The aim of this paper is to extend mean-field theory to include the effects of stable stratification and subsequently assess the viability of the MSC effect as a dynamo mechanism.
+This is an important step for a better understanding of large-scale magnetic field generation in the stellar context.
+The primary issue is the generally unknown effect of stable stratification on large-scale dynamo mechanisms, particularly in the extreme parameter regimes of high magnetic Reynolds number and strong stable stratification.
 Can the large-scale dynamo operate in the background of weak stable stratification?
-What level of stratification is needed to shut down the large-scale dynamo mechanism?
+What level of stratification is needed to shut down a large-scale dynamo mechanism?
 Where in parameter space are stellar RZs relative to this threshold?
 We attempt to answer these questions with combined analytical and numerical approaches.
 We use an available analytical framework (mean-field theory) to study perturbatively the effects of weak stratification on large-scale dynamos followed by direct numerical simulations (DNS) to additionally study the non-perturbative limit of strong stratification.
 A general agreement between analytic and numerical results allows us to extrapolate these results to realistic parameters for stellar RZs.

-\paragraph{Paper Outline}
+\subsection{Paper Outline}

 Section \ref{sec:Theory} presents our local model of a stellar RZ and a mean-field theory framework for the MHD Boussinesq system.
-This allows calculation of the modifications to the MSC effect that result from perturbative stratification.
+This allows perturbative calculation of the modifications to the MSC effect that result from stratification.
 However, the non-perturbative limit of strong stable stratification relevant to stars lies outside the formally valid regime of mean-field theory and therefore requires numerical exploration.
 Section \ref{sec:Numerical} then presents sets of DNS where the effect of varying the stable stratification on the LSD is examined.
 Section \ref{sec:Application} discusses two possible applications of the MSC effect in RZs and Section \ref{sec:Conclusion} concludes.